-On Sunday May 6th 2018, the 19th annual Ceremony of Remembrance for Ontario’s fallen police officers will take place in Toronto Ontario Canada.
-See below for further details:
+On Sunday May 5th 2019, at 11am the 20th annual Ceremony of Remembrance for Ontario’s fallen police officers will occur in downtown Toronto in the area of Queen’s Park Circle.

 Police Pipe Bands will lead officers from across Ontario, the United States of America and Europe in their march along Queen’s Park Crescent, arriving at the steps of the Legislature before 11am for the official start of the annual Ceremony of Remembrance.

 Attending the Ceremony will be families and friends of the fallen officers, police officers, dignitaries and the public.

 The Ontario Police Memorial Foundation (OPMF), host of the annual Memorial Service, continues with its research to fulfill its goal of ensuring that every fallen officer from Ontario will not be forgotten.

 The architectural illumination of the CN Tower will be done in blue light the evening of May 4th to honour police officers in the Province of Ontario who have lost their lives in the line of duty.

 The Ontario Police Memorial Foundation will be streaming live throughout the Ceremony on Facebook Live and Youtube Live.
 Links to watch will be posted on this blog at this link CeremonyOfRemembrance.ca/Live